 - La Danta temple in El Mirador - Guatemala, Petén.
 Possibly the largest ancient man made structure in the world, 70 m tall Maya shrine, the tallest structure in Pre-Columbian America.
 2.8 million cubic meters of building materials have been used for it.
 Constructed in the 1st century AD.

 - Tikal Temple III (Temple of the Jaguar Priest) - Guatemala, Petén.
-Approximately 55 m tall pyramid, built circa 810 AD, possible burial site of ruler Dark Sun.
+Approximately 55 m tall pyramid, built around 810 AD, possible burial site of ruler Dark Sun.
 Last major centre in Tikal.

 - Tikal Temple IV - Guatemala, Petén.
 64.6 m tall pyramid, 190,000 m³ of construction material has been used for this structure.
 Built in 741 AD, possible burial site of Yik'in Chan K'awiil.

 - Tikal Temple V - Guatemala, Petén.
-57 m tall pyramid, built circa 700 AD.
+57 m tall pyramid, built roughly in 700 AD.
 Offerings and burials of huge importance for science have been found here.

 Maya burial caves